-UK Parliament expected to approve snap election
+UK Parliament approves Theresa May's snap vote

 "But it is clear from the statements that have been made by the Scottish nationalists and others that they do want to use this House to try to frustrate that process.
 I will be asking for the British people for a mandate to complete Brexit and make a success of it."

-If May's plan is approved by Parliament, the election will be Britain's third general election in seven years, and it comes less than a year after the referendum that decided the UK would withdraw from the EU.
+Britain is now gearing up for its third general election in seven years, which comes less than a year after the divisive referendum that decided the UK would withdraw from the EU.

 May's call comes despite a law passed in 2011 under Cameron's coalition government aimed at keeping elections five years apart to prevent precisely this kind of uncertainty.

-If MPs approve the vote, Parliament is expected to be dissolved on May 3, as British law mandates the dissolution must happen 25 working days before a general election.

-The House could also chose to suspend Parliament before then, and MPs are expected to debate this option Wednesday.
+Parliament is expected to be dissolved on May 3, as British law mandates the dissolution must happen 25 working days before a general election.
+The House could also chose to suspend Parliament before then.